IACUC Policy:

 Policy: The IACUC has provided a set of guidance documents (Policies, Guidelines, and Informational Sheets) for use when planning animal procedures at the University of Iowa.
 An exception to a Policy must be described and justified in the Animal Protocol and approved by the full IACUC at a convened monthly meeting.

-Purpose: This policy lists the IACUC’s requirements of confirmation of euthanasia.
+Purpose: This policy lists the IACUC’s requirements of confirmation of death.
+The purpose of confirming death is to ensure that the animal cannot recover or reach consciousness.

 - Bilateral thoracotomy